-There is a spectacular hike from Øygardsstølen (“Eagle’s Nest) to Kjerag Mountain with views down to Lysebotn and Lysefjord.
+The Kjerag hike (2-3 hrs each way) is one of several hikes along the Lysefjord in Norway.
+Start at Øygardsstølen (“Eagle’s Nest”) and hike to Kjerag Mountain with views down to Lysebotn and Lysefjord.
 The hike ends at Kjeragbolten.

 1000 metres straight up from one of Norway’s most spectacular fjords, the Lysefjord, the Kjerag cliff and the astonishing boulder Kjeragbolten are the ultimate goals of a perfect hike.
 The video below shows and explains nearly all.
 It has to be experienced.

 Notice that the boulder and the cliff are reached by foot only on a trail leading from the visitors centre at Øygardsstølen.
 The road up from Lysebotn with its hairpin curves is an adventure on its own.
 The centre is called Ørnereiret “Eagle’s Nest” as it virtually hangs over the cliff in free air.
 The centre is situated 634 metres above Lysebotn, the small community at the end of the fjord.
 There are very few permanent residents her any longer, but Lysebotn awakens during the summer months with visitors from all around the world.
 Many come here for a very special reason: Base jumping from Kjerag.

 The quite strenuous hike makes for spectacular views all the way.
 Allow 2-3 hours to get in from Øygardsstølen.
 Put on your hiking boots, and take with you warm clothes and a good lunch pack.

 There are three hills to climb.
 The first starts at the centre and has bolted chains to assist in pulling yourself uphill.
 When you reach the top of that first hill you have an easy way down for a few minutes, just enough to catch your breath.
 The path is well marked with red T’s painted on rocks at short intervals.